-For the past 21 years, an annual Charity Golf Tournament has been teeing off at the St. Lucia Golf Club at Cap Estate.
+For the past 27 years, an annual Charity Golf Tournament has been teeing off at the St. Lucia Golf Club at Cap Estate.
 Teams of golfers converge on the green for some friendly rivalry to carve reputations earn bragging rights.
 But in the past two decades the tournament has been around, the golf tournament has created an even greater lasting impression: the gift of giving.

 Other funds raised by the tournament have been earmarked for assisting the Grow Well Centre, the Upton Gardens Girls Centre, the St. Lucia Diabetic and Hypertension Association, and the Marchand Infant and Primary School’s feeding programme, to name a few.

-“We have done that for the past three years,” Trevor Hunte, Brand Manager for Audi (St. Lucia) Ltd told Business Focus Magazine.
-“The whole mission of the Rotary Club of Gros Islet is something that Audi (St. Lucia) Ltd realizes that we need to be a part of.
+“We have done this for several years,” Trevor Hunte, Brand Manager, told Business Focus Magazine.
+“The whole mission of the Rotary Club of Gros Islet is something that we realize that we need to be a part of.
 The mere fact that all the money that they make goes back into the community to help those who need it most is something that we want to be part and parcel of.”

 “We will try to get involved with events in which our type of clientele is participating.
 The clientele that participates in the events we sponsor is basically the same people who are more likely to purchase an Audi or a Mercedes Benz vehicle.
 So we will be looking forward to sponsoring other major events where we can fit into those kinds of niches,” Hunte told Business Focus Magazine.

 Undoubtedly, the annual Rotary Club of Gros Islet Charity Golf Tournament seems poised to make a positive difference in the lives of many – one perfect stroke at a time.
 Fore!